eleostech/squid-mix-eunit2/README.md

 This installs to `~/.mix/archives`.

-If you're using `kiex` to manage a different project, and you want `mix eunit` to be available there, either run `mix archive.install path/to/mix_eunit` from that project, or set MIX_ARCHIVES when building this project.
+If you're using `kiex` to manage a different project, and you want `mix eunit` to be available there, there are two options:

+1. Set MIX_ARCHIVES when building this project.
+2. Run `mix archive.build` in this project, to create the `.ez` file and then run `mix archive.install path/to/mix_eunit/mix_eunit-0.1.0.ez` from the other project.

 For example: